wonkoderverstaendige/BeholderPi/docs/Installation.md

 ### Network discovery

-To facilitate host discovery by the master Beholder instance in an unknown network environment (external DHCP? static IPs?), the nodes run a systemd service broadcasting __UDP on port 50101__ with messages containing IP and hostname (`IP:hostname`, though IP is strictly
+To facilitate host discovery by the master *beholder* instance in an unknown network environment (external DHCP? static IPs?), the nodes run a systemd service broadcasting __UDP on port 50101__ with messages containing IP and hostname (`IP:hostname`, though IP is strictly